Py-geeks/Image-resizing/README.md

 ```

-## Img resizing
+## Img resizing<br>
-###Theory:(Demonstrated Down-scaling)
+### Theory:(Demonstrated Down-scaling)
-Here we are using a bit better method to resize an image, preserving the aspect-ratio rather than using normal resizing.
+Here we are using a bit better method to resize an image, preserving the aspect-ratio rather than using normal resizing.<br>
-1.Set the scale-percentage i.e percentage upto which, we want to downscale.
+1.Set the scale-percentage i.e percentage upto which, we want to downscale.<br>
-2.Build new width of the resized image i.e (Original image width * scale_percent).
+2.Build new width of the resized image i.e (Original image width * scale_percent).<br>
-3.Build new height of the resized image i.e (Original image height * scale_percent).
+3.Build new height of the resized image i.e (Original image height * scale_percent).<br>
-4.Storing height and width.
+4.Storing height and width.<br>
-In the next snippet we are using interpolation to finally resizing it.
+In the next snippet we are using interpolation to finally resizing it.<br>

 ```python
 scale_percent = 0.60